RGTZ Butterfly Strategy

 RGTZ thesis for this butterfly

-The market-implied 1-standard-deviation range for RGTZ extends from approximately $1.65 on the downside to $5.77 on the upside.
+The market-implied 1-standard-deviation range for RGTZ extends from approximately $1.43 on the downside to $3.95 on the upside.
 A RGTZ long call butterfly is a pinning play: it pays maximum at the middle strike if RGTZ settles there at expiration, with the wing legs capping both the cost and the maximum loss to the net debit.
+Current RGTZ IV rank near 33.33% is mid-range against its 1-year distribution, so the IV signal is neutral; the butterfly thesis on RGTZ should anchor more to the directional view and the expected-move geometry.
 As a Financial Services name, RGTZ options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to RGTZ-specific events.

 RGTZ butterfly positions are structurally neutral / pin (limited-risk, limited-reward); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 RGTZ positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move RGTZ alongside the broader basket even when RGTZ-specific fundamentals are unchanged.
 Always rebuild the position from current RGTZ chain quotes before placing a trade.